Are there any data breach notification requirements?

 A data breach is a security incident in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.
 Local data protection regulations have required data controllers to report such breaches in certain circumstances.

-Employers in the Philippines should notify the National Privacy Commission and affected data subjects (i.e. impacted employees) within 72 hours of “sensitive personal information or any other information that may…be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information controller or the Commission believes that such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject (Implementing Rules and Regulations of the Data Privacy Act of 2012, Rule IX.
+Employers in the Philippines (and other personal information controllers) should notify the National Privacy Commission (NPC) and affected data subjects (such as impacted employees) within 72 hours of “sensitive personal information or any other information that may…be used to enable identity fraud are reasonably believed to have been acquired by an unauthorized person, and the personal information controller or the Commission believes that such unauthorized acquisition is likely to give rise to a real risk of serious harm to any affected data subject (Implementing Rules and Regulations of the Data Privacy Act of 2012, Rule IX.
 Sec.
 38).”
+A full report of the personal data breach must be submitted to the NPC within five days, unless the Commission grants additional time to comply.

 In some circumstances notification may be delayed “only to the extent necessary to determine the scope of the breach, to prevent further disclosures, or to restore reasonable integrity to the information and communications system (Implementing Rules and Regulations of the Data Privacy Act of 2012, Rule IX.
 Sec.
 39).”